prasannax1/starships/README.md

 The F-class is built tight, with the warp core integrated into the primary saucer.

-The space between the nacelles is entirely a cargo bay cum hangar which can hold multiple wings of *Pirahna* class fighters, or loads of photon torpedoes depending on mission profile.
+The shuttlebay is longer than you would expect in this class of vehicles and can hold multiple wings of *Pirahna* class fighters to serve as a light carrier vehicle.

 ##### Auxillary vehicles